 Your Pots and Pans May Need an Update

 For an induction stove, nearly all the pots and pans you already use — a dutch oven, cast-iron, nonstick and so on — will work.
+(Although you should keep in mind that cast iron pans can easily scratch ceramic or glass surfaces.)

 All aluminum or all copper pans won't work, but clad copper will, she says.